albins/albins.github.io/_posts/2016-08-01-poor-mans-time-capsule.md

 file perm = 0664
 directory perm = 0774
 cnid scheme = dbd
-valid users = albin
+valid users = amanda

 [Time Machine]
 path = /media/time_machine
 time machine = yes
 ```

-Substitute your own user name for `albin` at `valid users`, or omit the line entirely to allow all users.
+Substitute your own user name for `amanda` at `valid users`, or omit the line entirely to allow all users.
 Remember, this is a user account _on the server_.
 If you are using a Raspberry Pi, this is probably the "pi" user and "raspberry" password (but you really should create a user of your own _and_ change the password of the default account!). `mimic model` doesn't really do much, except giving your Raspberry Pi a nice Time Cube icon in Finder.

 Start up netatalk: